Valley Ridge (Winter sports resort)

-As of August 2021, the plans are in jeopardy because of a conflicting plan for extension of a nearby landfill site.
+The plans were abandoned because of a conflicting plan for extension of a nearby landfill site.

 History

 The site's history as a proposed ski centre goes back to 2001, when it was acquired by Onslow Suffolk Ltd, and planning permission was applied for in 2004.
 Local planning permission for the project was granted on 21 April 2006 and public inquiry was announced on 26 July 2006 which upheld the decision, subject to conditions.
 Final government approval was granted by Hazel Blears on 6 November 2008 concluding that all the conditions had been met.
 After a lengthy process, in April 2020 Mid Suffolk District Council approved the Snoasis development to proceed.

 Later that year, the project was relaunched under new management with the name Valley Ridge, and in March 2021, they launched a major consultation exercise with new plans, reconfigured as a holiday park orientated towards family groups, with self-catering accommodation, a 450-bed hotel, indoor winter sports facilities, outdoor pursuits and retail and catering outlets.

-Some 975,000 visitors are expected per year, of which 428,000 will be overnight visitors.
-There will be up to 2500 parking spaces, with around 1500-1600 of those spaces for the overnight visitors.
+Some 975,000 visitors were expected per year, of which 428,000 would have been overnight visitors.
+2500 parking spaces were proposed, with around 1500-1600 of those spaces for the overnight visitors.

-The developers estimate that the scheme will create 1800 direct jobs.
+The developers estimated that the scheme would have created 1800 direct jobs.

 In August 2021, the developers threatened to withdraw their plans if a neighbouring landfill site were to be successful in extending its licence from 2022 until 2035.
-Because that decision rests with the county council, with the holiday village being a decision within the remit of the district council, the district council has asked the Ministry of Housing, Communities and Local Government to intervene.
+Because that decision rests with the county council, with the holiday village being a decision within the remit of the district council, the district council asked the Ministry of Housing, Communities and Local Government to intervene.